 I mentioned a concern with the link type

 denote: in my last post.
-It turns out to be not quite concerning because it is very easy to migrate to or away from this link type with some elisp.
+It turns out to be not concerning because it is easy to migrate to or away from this link type with some elisp.
 I don’t use other features like org-roam-daily, org-roam-bibtex, or org-roam-ui at all.
 The last step before removing Org-roam is probably migrating the existing links.